widelands/wl_addons_server/README.md

 If you encounter any issues related to a specific add-on, please **do not report them against the official game**!
 Report them on this repository instead.

+Issues related to the add-on system in general, or not related to add-ons at all, should be reported [against the official game](https://github.com/widelands/widelands/issues).

-Keep in mind that currently some of the add-ons here are meant as proof-of-concept dummies.
+Keep in mind that some of the add-ons here (only the ‘Dummy Campaign’ currently) are meant as proof-of-concept dummies.
 Please do not report any errors regarding those.

-Issues related to the add-on system in general, or not related to add-ons at all, should be reported [against the official game](https://github.com/widelands/widelands/issues).

 ## License